Stefouch/foundry-year-zero-roller/README.md

 - Push support (except Alien atm).
 - Custom roll template with push stack and push button.
 - Customisable settings.
-- Compatible with Foundry 0.7.9
+- Compatible with Foundry 0.8.8
+- Compatible with Dice So Nice!

 Not included:

 - Roll dialog.
-- Push button listener (you have to create one and call the roll.push() method).
+- Push button listener (you have to create one and call the roll.push() method, see example below).
 - Dice So Nice configuration.

 # How to Set Up